majedelhelou/majedelhelou.github.io/_pages/about.md

 **News**: [VIDIT](https://github.com/majedelhelou/VIDIT) is released, and is used in the ECCV AIM workshop for the [relighting competitions](https://competitions.codalab.org/competitions/24671) starting May 13th.

-I am in my fourth PhD year at EPFL, with the Image and Visual Representation Lab [IVRL](https://ivrl.epfl.ch/).
+I am a PhD student at EPFL, with the Image and Visual Representation Lab [IVRL](https://ivrl.epfl.ch/).
 My research is in computational imaging and applied machine learning (touches on signal/image processing, estimation theory, deep learning, computer vision, and optics).

 [//]: # (**For my publications** with IVRL, refer to the [publications page](https://ivrl.epfl.ch/publications/) of our lab or [my publications page here](https://majedelhelou.github.io/publications/).)